 PO Box 4000

-ASIC will advise you on the outcome in writing.
+ASIC will advise you of the outcome in writing.

 This article provides further information about restricted and undesirable names.